-My Mom told me a story about how she and her parents and brother would drive down to Melbourne, Florida from Ohio once a year when she was little.
-When they arrived, my uncle would sing a song he made up.
+My mother often tells a story from when she was little, of how she drove with her parents and brother down to Melbourne, Florida from Ohio once a year.
+When they arrived, my uncle would sing a song he made up:

 “For now we are in Melbourne.
 So what?
 So what?”

-I would have felt the same way upon our recent arrival to Melbourne, Australia, if it wasn’t so awesome.
+I might have felt the same way when we arrived in Melbourne, Australia if it wasn’t so awesome.

 1. Melbourne is famous for its laneways.
 The CBD (Central Business District) is a rectangle.
-Within this rectangle are tiny laneways off the streets which house little shops, restaurants and various homes.
-These give Melbourne a European feel.
-Plus they are car free, so G can ride his scooter up and down them all day.
+Within this rectangle are tiny laneways off the main streets-they house little shops, restaurants, and various homes and give Melbourne its European feel.
+Plus, they’re car-free so our five-year-old can ride his scooter up and down them all day.

-2. It’s further south which means it’s further from the equator which means it’s cooler—a plus for the two Irish boys I have down here with me.
+2. Melbourne is further south which means it’s further from the equator which means it’s cooler-a plus for the two Irish boys I have down here with me.

-3. Its focus is geared more towards culture: art, wine, coffee, food, an air of sophistication without snobbery.
-It’s like the Chicago of the Southern Hemisphere, but with no organized crime or blistering wind.
+3. Its focus is geared more towards culture: art, wine, coffee, food-an air of sophistication without snobbery.
+It’s like the Chicago of the Southern Hemisphere, but without organized crime.

-4. For example, at the end of the lane is a former printing press turned adorable coffee shop where some of the staff know the little man by name.
-When he walks in they say, ‘Hey mate!
-Can we get you your usual?’
+4. For example, at the end of the lane is a former printing press turned adorable coffee shop where some of the staff know our little man by name.
+When he walks in they say, “Hey mate!
+Can we get you your usual?”

 5. Our apartment in the laneway is a converted warehouse with its pulley system still intact.

-6. Access to the roof of the apartment has given Michael some serious opportunities to photograph the view of Melbourne’s central clock.
-It quixotically chimes every 15 minutes to keep our days on point.
+6. Access to the roof of the apartment has given us some serious opportunities to photograph Melbourne’s central clock.
+It quixotically chimes every fifteen minutes to keep our days on point.

-7. There are bees on the roof.
-I swear.
-On our roof there are bees in a hive and they make honey…on the roof!
-A company aptly named, Rooftop Honey, places hives all over Melbourne and once a month they travel around to collect the honey from the bees.
-They came over already in their bee keeper suits and left us a jar on the counter.
+7. There are bees on the roof-I swear.
+They make honey up there.
+A company aptly named, Rooftop Honey, places hives all over Melbourne.
+Once a month they come over in their bee keeper suits for collection and leave us a jar on the counter.
 Trés local, non?
-The honey is delicious with just a hint of a disco ball overtone.
+The honey is delicious with just a hint of a disco ball.

 8. From inside the apartment, the views of the clock through arched windows with warped glass are lovely as well.

-9. While I’m not a huge fan of the kind of sci-fi movies Ethan Hawke finds himself in from time to time, it is fun to know his most recent movie, Predestination, was filmed in this apartment.
+9. While I’m not a fan of the sci-fi movies Ethan Hawke finds himself in from time to time-it is fun to know his most recent movie, Predestination, was filmed in this apartment.
 If you skip ahead to 1:23 in the preview below, you’ll see him fall through the very same floor I’m sitting on right now.

 10. There is a swing inside our apartment.